algorys/redissue/README.md

 Then simply add your server with: `server="first"` in redissue syntax.

 **Note:** If server url or key in json file is wrong or if you put a wrong name in "server" parameter(e.g: call _flirt_ instead _first_), redissue take the one who is set in dokuwiki settings.
 If **url** or **api_token** are wrong everywhere, an error message will be displayed instead of redissue.

-* title: you can override title if it's too long or other reason: `title="my title"`.
+* title: you can override issue title if it's too long or for other reasons with: `title="my new title"`.
 * short: (**dokuwiki theme only**, bootstrap not needed this functionnality).
 If you've dokuwiki theme, you can hide additional information with short: `short="1"`.

+If you want to get all issues of a specific project and a specific tracker, it's also possible.
+You've to add **2** other options:

+* project: the **correct** identifier of the project (Available in the settings of redmine project): project="myproject"
+* tracker: the identifier number of your tracker.
+(You can found this number if you look at the number in the link of a tracker): tracker="3"

+Then, Redissue will display all the issue of this tracker for this specific project.
+If "project" or "tracker" identifiers are bad, Redissue display only issue with Id you have defined in "id" option.

 ## Preview